sagarafr/exodus/README.md

 see "You are connected to URL as USERNAME" in the first line
 * If you don't have a connection you must create a connection with the `connection` command

-## Make an instance migration between 2 project
+## Make an instance migration between 2 projects

 To migrate an instance between 2 projects you **must** have 2 OpenStack credentials.
+A credential is a the OpenStack username and password in your manager.

 * Source openrc file with the following command : `source openrc.sh`
 * Launch the shell with the following command : `python3 main.py`